-It is proposed to mine the remaining reserves at a maximum rate of 1.3 mtpa ROM coal.
-Coal reserves that are currently estimated at approximately 8 million tones ROM coal within the existing approval area.
+It is proposed to mine the remaining reserves at a maximum rate of up to 1.3 mtpa ROM coal.
+Coal reserves that are currently estimated at approximately 3.6 million tonnes ROM coal within the existing approval area.
 The maximum annual mining rate provides for flexibility in production rates over each year to enable Bloomfield to respond to coal market fluctuations and variations in quality and yield that occur over time.
 A maximum annual mining rate was generally used as the basis for impact assessment studies undertaken for the EA.

-The operational mine life is dependent on current development consents.
-The current development consent as approved under the 2017 EA (Mod 4) is valid until 31 December 2030.
-This MOP covers the period of mining operations from 1/7/2018 to 31/12/2020.
+The current development consent for the Bloomfield Open Cut as approved under the PA 07_0087 (Mod 4) is valid until 31 December 2030, while the Development Consent for the CHPP, associated infrastructure and tailings dam is approved under the Abel Project PA 05_0136 which is valid until 31/12/2030.
+This MOP covers the period of mining operations from 1/7/2021 to 31/12/2023.